 San Diego is just rife with trendy bars.
 Ask any of the locals where to find a drink and they will regale you with a detailed list of the latest additions to the bar scene and claim that you must visit them all, a feat that not even the most outgoing of us can accomplish.
 From a traditional gaslamp lounge to highly acclaimed new bars in San Diego, there certainly is no lack of excitement.
 Having so many different options means that choosing one can be burdensome, which is why we’ve made things easy for you by rounding up the 10 trendiest bars you absolutely need to consider while in San Diego.
+Make sure you have a local to give you a San Diego tour, otherwise here are our recommended best bars in San Diego to visit.

 By the Beach…